Patient's Query

 Welcome back to icliniq.com.

-The part of the brain which controls body temperature is called the hypothalamus.
-So any disorder in the adrenal gland or pituitary gland can cause the rapid heat loss and make you feel extremely cold.
-Some medical conditions such as DM (diabetes mellitus), stroke, severe arthritis, Parkinson's disease, spinal cord injuries, poor nutrition, anorexia nervosa, etc., affect the body's ability to regulate temperature.
-Again some medications like a beta-blocker, neuroleptics, antipsychotics, antidepressants, narcotics, pain medications, sedatives, etc., also can change the body's ability to regulate temperature.
-Alcohol consumption, substance drug-abusing can cause heat loss too.
-So you should undergo MRI (magnetic resonance imaging) of the brain, CT (computed tomography) scan of L/S spine, RA (rheumatoid arthritis) test, RBS (random blood sugar), etc., to find out the underlying causes which are responsible for your suffering and then treat them accordingly.
+The part of the brain that controls body temperature is called the hypothalamus.
+So any disorder in the adrenal gland or pituitary gland can cause rapid heat loss and make you feel extremely cold.
+Some medical conditions, such as DM (diabetes mellitus), stroke, severe arthritis, Parkinson's disease, spinal cord injuries, poor nutrition, anorexia nervosa, etc., affect the body's ability to regulate temperature.
+Again, some medications like a beta-blocker, neuroleptics, antipsychotics, antidepressants, narcotics, pain medications, sedatives, etc., can also change the body's ability to regulate temperature.
+Alcohol consumption and substance abuse can cause heat loss, too.
+So you should undergo MRI (magnetic resonance imaging) of the brain, CT (computed tomography) scan of L/S spine, RA (rheumatoid arthritis) test, RBS (random blood sugar), etc., to find out the underlying causes that are responsible for your suffering and then treat them accordingly.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!